11 Tips on Choosing The Right Coworking Space That Benefits Productivity

 10. The location and the area

 This must be pretty obvious, as you’re most probably going to choose a coworking space in your vicinity.
 Nevertheless, it’s important to assess where the location is situated in terms of transport and the neighboring area.
-Check if there are any bus or metro lines nearby, estimate the time it would take you to get there on foot, on bike or with Uber.
+Check if there are any bus or metro lines nearby, and estimate the time it would take you to get there on foot, on bike, or with Uber.
 Ask if there is any parking around and what are the fees.
 It’s also wise to consider what your potential clients dropping by for a meeting will think of the area.